AmericanCouncils/MediaInfoBundle/README.md

 ## Command ##

-The `mediainfo:scan` command will let you export the results of a scan in other formats.
+The `mediainfo:scan` command will let you export the results of a scan in yaml or json.

-    app/console mediainfo:scan --format=yaml /path/to/file.webm
+    app/console mediainfo:scan --format=json /path/to/file.webm